Updated November 23, 2023

 What is the Qualified Dividend?

-The most important thing to understand about qualified dividends is that they are a subcategory of ordinary dividends subject to special tax rules by the United States Government, which can save investors’ money on their tax returns.
+The most important thing to understand about qualified dividends is that they are a subcategory of ordinary dividends subject to special tax rules by the United States Government, which can save investors money on their tax returns.
 In other words, all qualified dividends are ordinary dividends, but not all ordinary dividends are qualified dividends.

 To be a qualified dividend, the following criteria must be met –

 - The dividend should be paid by a corporation operating in the United States or by a qualified foreign company;

-- The shares should have been held for at least 60 days during the 121 days period, which starts 60 days prior to the ex-dividend date.
+- The shares should have been held for at least 60 days during the 121-day period, which starts 60 days before the ex-dividend date.

 If the investment meets the criteria outlined by the Internal Revenue Service (IRS), then the IRS considers the earned dividend as qualified.

-The ex-dividend date is the date that new shareholders will not be eligible to receive the declared dividend – which means investors should own the stock before the ex-dividend date to get the dividend as a qualified dividend.
+The ex-dividend date is when new shareholders will not be eligible to receive the declared dividend – which means investors should own the stock before the ex-dividend date to get the dividend as a qualified dividend.
 However, qualified dividend treatment doesn’t apply to certain types of dividend payments, such as those that resemble interest more than dividends.

 Some types of dividends automatically exclude themselves from being qualified dividends, even if they meet the criteria mentioned.
 These include (but are not limited to) the dividends mentioned below.

 - Dividends held by a corporation in an Employee Stock Ownership Plan (ESOP)